avimi660/UsingR_inside_terminal/README.md

 blastn -task blastn -db GCF_011100635.1_mTriVul1.pri_genomic.fna -query temp_human.fna -evalue 0.05 -word_size 11 -gapopen 5 -gapextend 2 -penalty -3 -reward 2 -outfmt 6

+Trouble shooting our weird grep message, which has appeared below the gene: MAOB

+Line 381

+mito_line=381

+# Cool – added some new stuff to our loop to account for square brackets in the grep format.
+And then went on to redoing blast stuff

+# This is changed from yesterday because Bedtools can handle gff format so we don’t need to get rid of all the other columns

+grep "gene="$gene_search_term";" GCF_000001405.39_GRCh38.p13_genomic.gff  | grep $'\t'CDS$'\t' > temp_human.gff

+Followed commands the same way as yesterday, but modified the blast command to save things into a file called temp.blast

+ blastn -task blastn -db GCF_011100635.1_mTriVul1.pri_genomic.fna -query temp_human.fna -evalue 0.05 -word_size 11 -gapopen 5 -gapextend 2 -penalty -3 -reward 2 -outfmt 6 > temp.blast

+R

+library(tidyverse)
+temp_blast <- read_delim("temp.blast",delim="\t",col_names=FALSE)

+temp_blast %>% group_by(X1,X2) %>% summarise(sum_match=sum(X8)) %>% pivot_wider(names_from=X2,values_from=sum_match